davidgodinez/bible-app/README.md

 # bible-app
-Audio bible made for the visually impaired.
+Audio bible made for the visually impaired.This app is meant to run on a raspberry pi as an IoT device.